FeatureBaseDB/featurebase-docs/docs/community/com-api/old-apis.md

 ```

 For an exclusive transaction, the optional boolean parameter
 "pause-snapshots" may be specified.

-A `true` value indicates that the snapshot
-queue should be paused once this transaction becomes active. *Note that pausing
+A `true` value indicates that the snapshot queue should be paused once this transaction becomes active.

-the snapshot queue can cause some write operations to block indefinitely.*
+{: .note}
-If a transaction requests that the snapshot queue be paused, it will not
+Pausing the snapshot queue can cause some write operations to block indefinitely.

-report itself "active" until the snapshot queue has completed any outstanding
+If a transaction requests that the snapshot queue be paused, it will not report itself "active" until the snapshot queue has completed any outstanding snapshots and paused itself.
-snapshots and paused itself.

 The full sequence of events, then, is:

 * Stop allowing new transactions to start.
 * Wait for transactions to complete.